Tour start → end dates | Price | Enquire |

 Meals: Breakfast, Lunch, Dinner

-Included Highlight: Chimp trekking (half day) / Nile River Cruise
+Included Highlights: Nile River Cruise

 day 7

-Lake Kikorongo Region, Uganda
+Masindi – Lake Kikorongo Region, Uganda

 We leave Masindi in the morning and are then transferred to the edges of Queen Elizabeth National Park.
-This evening, we will stay at the top of a hill that overlooks Lake Kiborongo during our overnight.
+This evening, we will stay at the top of a hill that overlooks Lake Kikorongo during our overnight.

 Accommodation: Camp: Simba Safari Camp